biodotpe/internship-report-2025/README.md

 ## Setup and Usage

 ### Prerequisites
-- Python 3.x
+- Python 3.11
 - Jupyter Notebook
-- Required Python packages (install via `pip install -r requirements.txt`)
+- Required Python packages can be found on the headers of the notebooks

 ### Installation
 1. Clone this repository
+2. Create a virtual environment
-2. Install required dependencies
+3. Install required dependencies
-3. Launch Jupyter Notebook to access the interactive notebooks
+4. Launch Jupyter Notebook to access the interactive notebooks

 ## Usage